 These are indeed great integrations - the first three make transactions and deposits & withdrawals quite a fluid and easy process, while the last two are the biggest names in cryptocurrency storing hardware.

 As you’ve probably gathered thus far, MyCelium wallet does offer a lot of different and unique features while also working with some of the biggest names in the industry.

 Listing all these great features, MyCelium also has a way to back it up - in 2014 the company won the “Best Mobile App” award from Blockchain.info.
 This is certainly quite impressive and gives the company that much more credit and legitimacy.

-In this MyCelium wallet review, we have already talked about the history of the company and the features of the wallet.
-Let’s look over the most widely known and talked about the cons and drawbacks that the MyCelium wallet possesses.
+In this MyCelium wallet review, we have already talked about the company history and the features of the wallet.
+Let’s look over the most noticeable MyCelium wallet drawbacks.

-While trying to find out more about the shortcomings of the MyCelium wallet, you might run into a bit of a wall – there aren’t too many cons that this wallet is considered to have.
+While trying to find out more about the shortcomings of the MyCelium wallet, you might run into a bit of a wall - there aren’t too many cons that could be distinguished.

 One of the main issues with the wallet that is worth mentioning in a MyCelium review is one that we have already talked about - the non-existence of a desktop version of the wallet.

-Another complaint you might come across is that the wallet isn’t optimized on iOS as well as it is on the Android.
-Some users report missing features, slower processing time, etc. It is worth emphasizing, though, that the wallet itself works fine – it’s just that it’s slower and not as well optimized.
+Another complaint you might come across is that the wallet isn’t optimized on iOS as well as it is on Android.
+Some users report that they're missing certain features, notice slower processing time, etc. It is worth emphasizing, though, that the wallet itself works fine - it’s just that it’s slower and not as well optimized.

 Wallet Pros and Cons - Recap

 Now that we’ve gone over both of the positive and negative features of the MyCelium wallet, the next step in this MyCelium wallet review is to make a quick recap.